-AUS ineligibility due to ARM plan/type and that plan/type meets National MI's Standard ARM Guidelines in Section 3.1.4
+= AUS ineligibility due to ARM plan/type and that plan/type meets National MI's Standard ARM Guidelines in Section 3.1.4

-Occupancy Loan Purpose Property Type 2 Loan Amount 3 Maximum LTV/CLTV Minimum FICO Maximum DTI STANDARD MARKET GUIDELINES Purchase or Rate / Term Refinance or Construction to Permanent 2 Single Family Condo, Co-op or Manufactured Hm 2 \$679,650 95% 620 Per AUS Approval Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance or Construction to Permanent 2 Two-Unit \$870,225 85% 620 Per AUS Approval Second Home Purchase or Rate / Term Refinance or Construction to Permanent 2 Single Family Condo or Co-op 2 \$679,650 90% 620 Per AUS Approval Investment Property Purchase or Rate / Term Refinance or Construction to Permanent 2 Single Family Condo or Co-op 2 \$679,650 85% 680 Per AUS Approval
+Occupancy Loan Purpose Property Type 2 Loan Amount 3 Maximum LTV/CLTV Minimum FICO 4 Maximum DTI STANDARD MAR KET GUIDELINES Purchase or Rate / Term Refinance or Construction to Permanent 2 Single Family Condo, Co-op or Manufactured Hm 2 \$679,650 95% 620 4 Per AUS Approval Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance or Construction to Permanent 2 Two-Unit \$870,225 85% 620 4 Per AUS Approval Second Home Purchase or Rate / Term Refinance or Construction to Permanent 2 Single Family Condo or Co-op 2 \$679,650 90% 620 4 Per AUS Approval Investment Property Purchase or Rate / Term Refinance or Construction to Permanent 2 Single Family Condo or Co-op 2 \$679,650 85% 680 4 Per AUS Approval

 - When there are differences between agency and National MI requirements, lenders must originate to the more restrictive of the two guidelines.
-This rule applies at the level of individual policy topics. - Construction to Permanent excludes condos and co-ops Single-wide manufactured homes must be in GSE approved/eligible developments Manufactured home is ineligible as a Renovation Loan - Available only for loan amounts eligible according to Fannie Mae high balance or Freddie Mac super conforming limits Maximum Loan Amounts for AK and HI are \$1,019,475 (1 unit) and \$1,305,325 (2 units)
+This rule applies at the level of individual policy topics. - 2 Construction to Permanent excludes attached condos and co-ops - Manufactured homes: (a) Must meet requirements in Section 2.2.14; and (b) Renovation Loans are ineligible - Available only for loan amounts eligible according to Fannie Mae high balance or Freddie Mac super conforming limits Maximum Loan Amounts for AK and HI are \$1,019,475 (1 unit) and \$1,305,325 (2 units)

-Refer to the county specific loan limits to determine the maximum amount for a specific area
+Refer to the county specific loan limits to determine the maximum amount for a specific area - 4 Minimum 700 FICO required if DTI > 45%

-For additional details, refer to the applicable AUS Product Eligibility Matrix: Sec.
+Sec.
 2.3.1 - AUS Conforming Sec.
 2.3.2 - AUS Conforming High Balance Loans